- History, Mission, and Goals

 - PA Alumni Connection Magazine

-Program History, Mission & Goals
+Program History, Mission, and Goals

 In the early 1990s, the report of the Indiana Health Care Commission noted that many areas of Indiana were medically underserved.
 During this same period, Methodist Hospital expanded its mission of “curing disease and rescuing from disaster” to include “delivering primary care services” and the Butler University College of Pharmacy and Health Sciences recognized an educational void in Indiana.
 The creation of a PA (physician assistant) program, co-sponsored by Methodist Hospital and Butler University, was recognized as a way to address all of these issues and program development commenced in 1992.